Everspace/Excellent-Homebrew-Approach/content/Artifacts/Armor/Six Blessings/Saturn and Mars Smiling.md

 ---
 essence: 1
-cost: ~
+cost: 2m
-type: Permanent
+type: Supplemental
-keywords:
-  - Permanent
+duration: Scene
 ---

 Each bead is a prayer, and every prayer a blessing confirred.
 Saturn and Mars share a kindred spirit towards fighting (albeit for different ends).